-5 arrested for attack on health workers test positive for COVID-19 in Karnataka; Others shifted to B'luru
+5 arrested for attack on health workers test positive for COVID-19 in Karnataka; others shifted to B'luru

 Kumaraswamy alleged the owners of the houses where the jail personnel stay as tenants have asked them to vacate fearing they would also contract the virus.
 Karnataka Congress president D K Shivakumar, who too hails from Ramanagara, opposed the decision saying it was a green zone.

-Meanwhile, police sources said personnel who were involved in the arrest of the 126 people and shifting them to Ramanagara might undergo tests..
+Police sources said personnel who were involved in the arrest of the 126 people and shifting them to Ramanagara might undergo tests.
+Protests broke out at Yelahanka in Bengaluru on Friday night for shifting the jail inmates to Hajj Bhavan.

+Leading the protest, the Yelahanka BJP MLA S R Vishwanath demanded that the government should immediately remove them from the area.
+He warned of consequences if government did not act on his demand.

+"I was busy in ration distribution to the needy people so I could not know about the development.
+Large number of people from Allalasandra, LBS Nagar and other neighbouring areas are frightened and have gathered here demonstrate against shifting them to Hajj Bhavan," Vishwanath told reporters.PTI GMS SS PTI PTI.

 - READ MORE ON: